Elon Musk Announces that He’s Hired a New CEO to Replace Him at Twitter

-Big news for Twitter 2.0, with Twitter owner Elon Musk announcing that a new CEO will be taking over from him at the app in 6 weeks time.
+Big news for Twitter 2.0, with Twitter owner Elon Musk announcing that a new CEO will be taking over from him at the app in 6 weeks.

 Excited to announce that I’ve hired a new CEO for X/Twitter.
 She will be starting in ~6 weeks!— Elon Musk (@elonmusk) May 11, 2023

-Note: UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.